MyCollab/mycollab/mycollab-app-community/src/main/installer-resources/README.md

 * [Premium] Can not mass update project risks
 * [Community] Can not preview bug, task on mobile web page because of lacking time service
+* Update the localization updates of Crm module
+* Minor issues are fixed on Crm module
 * Update the mail settings is not effect immediately

 Version 5.4.2